Home Fires (British TV series)

 Home Fires is a British period television drama about the life of Women's Institute members on the Home Front during the Second World War.
 Set in a rural Cheshire community called Great Paxford, the series is produced by ITV, and launched its first series in May 2015.
 The first series is set between September 1939 and early 1940.

 The series was inspired by the book Jambusters by Julie Summers.
 With the first series having an average viewing ratings of 6.2 million ITV commissioned a second six-part series, aired in April 2016.
 The show focuses on a largely female cast, including notable actresses Francesca Annis, Samantha Bond, Claire Rushbrook, Fenella Woolgar and Leanne Best.

-Series 2 of Home Fires premiered on 2 April 2016 and gained 5.2 million views with a 23.7% share.
+Series 2 of Home Fires premièred on 3 April 2016 and gained 5.2 million views with a 23.7% share.
 In May 2016 ITV announced it would not be renewing the show.